thienan11/MappingForSocialJustice/README.md

   - manipulate image pixels randomly

+  - do different filtering for different frames (pick the frames randomly)

   - eliminate number of frames to increase the protection of identity of individual without destroying their story (every 3 frame eliminated)

 - Get image/video information: